Rohan392/SlidingTile-Project-/README.md

 - Checks if those states have been visited using a sorted vector and binary search.
 - Adds new states to the priority queue.
 - Pops the best candidate and continues until the goal is found.

-This approach can be extended to incorporate heuristics like A* for better performance.

 ---